drunkrussian247/Elderly-NLP-companion/README.md

 # Elderly-NLP-companion
-Within this repository I will be showing my progress, issues, and though process throughout my NLP project's creation
+Within this repository I will be showing my progress, issues, and thought process throughout my NLP project's creation